Numerical implementation of the multiscale and averaging methods for quasi periodic systems: The model that will be studied

-The random potentials which are prepared in optics \citep{schwartz2007transport,levi2012hyper} and atom optics \citep{piraud2011localization,billy2008direct,sanchez2007anderson}, experiments are described by a series of random Fourier components.
-Motivated by such experiments we will examine potentials composed out of a large number of random independent Fourier components $N$.
-More specifically we will study the Schr\"odinger equation for a potential
+The random potentials which are prepared in optics \cite{schwartz2007transport,levi2012hyper} and atom optics \cite{piraud2011localization,billy2008direct,sanchez2007anderson} experiments, are described by a sum of random Fourier components.
+In experiments, potentials which are composed out of a large number of random independent Fourier components $N$, are created . \\ More specifically here, the Schr\"{o}dinger equation for a potential

-Here the $A_m$ are independent, identically distributed complex random variables.
+is used.
+The $A_{m}$ are independent, identically distributed complex random variables, where $\mathcal{C}.\mathcal{C}$ stands for complex conjugate.
 The expectation values of these variables satisfy

-In particular we will study models where $A_n=Ae^{i\phi_m}$ with $\phi _m$ uniformly distributed in the interval $[- \pi, \pi]$ and $A>0$.
-Our equation of motion is the time dependent Schr\"odinger equation
+We will study the specific model where $A_{n}=A\ e^{i\phi_{m}}$ with $\phi_{m}$ uniformly distributed in the interval $[-\pi,\pi]$ and $A>0$.
+The distribution of $\omega_{n}$ and $k_{n}$ is specified in Section 5. \\ The equation of motion is the time dependent Schrödinger equation

 Where